p0t4t0sandwich/ampapi-js/README.md

 ## TODO

 - Add a check to see if it's been 5min since the last API call, and if so, attempt to re-log
+- Figure out proper browser support (or wait till bun can build to cjs)